mckennapsean/dissertation/content/06-security.md

-After coding each of the participants' comments, the following categories of tags were formed: desired task, that task's intended target in the dashboard, and its outcome.
-Example tasks include to present, filter, or identify with any of the views presented in [@sec:dash], and example outcomes include successes, struggles, and failures along with other tags such as feature suggestions.
+After coding each of the participants' comments, the following categories of tags were formed: desired task, that task's intended target in the dashboard, and its artifact.
+Example tasks include to present, filter, or identify with any of the views presented in [@sec:dash], and example artifacts include successes, struggles, and failures along with other tags such as feature suggestions.
 These tags provided a unique view on the qualitative data, and a list of features were prioritized and implemented for BubbleNet in [@fig:dashboard].
 These features